 The Alaskan Klee Kai has been around for only about fifty years and has only been bought later on.
 The breed was created in the 1970s and 1980s in Wasilla, Alaska, by Linda Spurlin and her family.
 She reportedly saw a miniature Siberian Husky in Oklahoma once, fell in love with it, and decided to develop a new breed with a similar look.

 Unlike some breeders who breed dogs with dwarfism to create smaller breeds, Spurlin mixed healthy Alaskan and Siberian Huskies with smaller-sized American Eskimo and Schipperke dogs.
 She named the new breed Klee Kai, which stands for “small dog” in an Eskimo dialect.

 Eventually, the breed was formally recognized by the American Rare Breed Association in 1995 and by the United Kennel Club in 1997.
-While the American Kennel Club (AKC) has not granted Klee Kais the status of purebred dogs yet, they may compete in AKC Companion events and take part in AKC Canine Partners programs.
+While the American Kennel Club (AKC) has granted Klee Kais the status of purebred dogs just recently at 2020, as before they may compete in AKC Companion events and take part in AKC Canine Partners programs only.

 While Spurlin retired from breeding ten years after introducing the Alaskan Klee Kai to the public, other breeders have continued her efforts.
 Still, Klee Kais remain few in number, and the breed is considered a rare one.

 Male Klee Kais typically weigh between 12 and 20 lbs.
 (5.4–9 kg) and can reach up to 17 inches (43 cm) in height at withers.
 Females weigh around 10 to 18 lbs.
 (4.5–8.16 kg) and can be up to 13 inches (33.02 cm) tall.